China in the Vietnam War

 The Vietnam War was a major event that shaped the course of the world in the second half of the 20th century.
 Although it was a regional conflict that occurred on the Indochinese Peninsula, it also affected the strategic interests of the People's Republic of China, the Soviet Union, and the United States as well as the relations between these great powers.
 China, in particular, also played an important role in the Vietnam wars starting from the First Indochina War.
-China militarily supported North Vietnam by fighting South Vietnam and the United States in the Vietnam War, as well as providing extensive logistical, training, and material aid.
+China militarily supported North Vietnam by providing extensive logistical, training, and material aid.

 Historical background

 In October 1949, the People's Republic of China (PRC) was established in mainland China and in January 1950, the Democratic Republic of Vietnam (DRV) was officially recognized by the PRC.
 This changed the situation in the First Indochina War with the Viet Minh and directly influenced the Vietnam War later on.
 The Chinese government, under the administration of Mao Zedong, took an active role in the First Indochina War.
 In April 1950, the Viet Minh formally requested military aid including equipment, advisors and training.
 The PRC began to send their advisors and later form the Chinese Military Advisory Group (CMAG) to assist the Viet Minh, led by General Wei Guoqing, along with Senior General Chen Geng.
 This is the beginning of China's assistance.